 - Monitor everything.
 Use alerts and social listening tools to track what’s being said about your brand.
-Also consider social sentiment tools to assess impact on brand reputation.
+Also, consider social sentiment tools to assess the impact on brand reputation.
 If copyrighted content is being shared with influencers, make sure everyone’s aware of it.

 - Review the metrics.
 Metrics have a role to play in relationship management, too.
 How did influencers respond to free swag?
 The emails?
 How did their responses affect the overall program?
 There’s plenty of data to be had, so capture it and use it to improve programming, outreach and relationship management.